When shopping for a home loan, you have probably come across the term APR.

 Your annual interest rate is a basic look into just the interest you are being charged for a mortgage loan without taking other fees into account.
 Interest rates are lower than the APR, usually by a few tenths of a percentage point.

-Most people shop lenders and use the interest rate as a way to compare loan offers.
+Most people shop for lenders and use the interest rate as a way to compare loan offers.
 By finding the lowest interest rate, you will get the lowest monthly mortgage payment.
-If you want to know the total cost of the mortgage loan, you should compare the APR rates quoted to you.
+If you want to know the mortgage loan’s total cost, you should compare the APR rates quoted to you.
 The best APR may not be the best rate or lowest payment, but it will be the cheapest over the life of the loan.

 APR vs. Interest Rate Comparison

 The difference Between APR and Interest Rate is simple.
-APR is the true cost of the loan, while the interest rate is just the amount of interest you’ll pay.
+APR is the loan’s true cost, while the interest rate is just the amount of interest you’ll pay.

 The chart below is from BankRate; it shows the total costs and APR over the life of a $200,000 mortgage loan.
-1.5 discount points are used and cut the rate by 0.25% and added another 1.5 points would cut the rate by 0.50%.
+1.5 discount points are used, cut the rate by 0.25%, and added another 1.5 points would cut the rate by 0.50%.